scizen9/SEDM-Docs/source/Efficiency.rst

 Several features of this plot stand out.
 There are short periods of higher efficiency that go against the general trend.
-These are most likely from observations of standard stars that have a high background perhaps due to moonlight.
-This would be a good thing to track down.
+These are most likely from observations of standard stars that have a high background due to moonlight.

 The other feature is the increase in efficiency to a peak near JD 2457640 and then a general decline.
 It's hard to understand the rise in this